AI Video Has Too Much Motion: 6 Causes, 6 Fixes

 high-energy, lively

-Replace with calm descriptors if needed:
+Replace with calm descriptors if the scene needs anything there at all:

 still, calm, peaceful, locked, quiet, gentle, settled

-Step 5: Use a static-looking start frame
+Step 5: Use a settled start frame

-# Good start frame characteristics
+# Good start-frame characteristics

 - Subject in a settled, stable pose